Theodore Garland Jr.

 Theodore Garland Jr. (born 28 November 1956) is a biologist specializing in evolutionary physiology at the University of California, Riverside.

 Education

 Garland earned his B.S in zoology and M.S. in biology at the University of Nevada, Las Vegas, working with William Glen Bradley, a mammalogist, and his Ph.D. in Ecology and Evolutionary Biology at the University of California, Irvine under Albert F. Bennett, a comparative physiologist.

-While in graduate school, he served as President of the Southern Nevada Herpetology Association.
+During his Master's degree, he served as President of the Southern Nevada Herpetology Association.
 During his Ph.D. work, he recorded the maximum speed (34.6 km/h) of what to date remains the world's fastest lizard, Ctenosaura similis.
 Subsequently, he completed postdoctoral training at the University of Washington with Raymond B. Huey.